-The Census 2021 estimated a population of around 152,000 people, 60% of which are aged 16-64.
+The Office for National Statistics estimated a population of around 152,000 people, 60% of which are aged 16-64 (ONS Mid-Year Estimates, 2020).
 Following current demographic trends, this is projected to increase by over 7% by the end of the plan period.
 Mid Sussex has an ageing population, with numbers of those aged 65+ predicted to increase by 34% over the plan period.
 These reflect County-wide and regional trends.